 The City has six outstanding general obligation bonds, four of which funded the 1996-2000 "neighborhood improvement" program.
 Under that program, the City issued two bonds of \$50 million each to support a variety of neighborhood projects.
-The proceeds were divided into 16 separate accounts, with each of the 15 City Council members controlling a \$2.2 million account for each bond issue, and the Mayor controlling the balance after paying finance and other transaction charges.
-Certain expenditures that provided transitory benefits in relation to the 20- year term of the bonds.
-For more information, see Appendix C.
+As documented in an October 26, 2000 article in the Providence Phoenix (full version available at Appendix C), the proceeds were divided into 16 separate accounts, with each of the City Council members controlling \$2.2 million accounts for each bond issue, and the Mayor controlling the balance after paying finance and other transaction charges.
+The Phoenix article documented a number of abuses resulting from this exceptionally politicized system, including the following: